Bemmu/DecisionTree/README.md

 ## Equations

-The function
+The function "H(S)" in the python code implements the equation
-    def H(S)

-Is for the equation
 ![Expected information needed to classify an arbitrary case in S](img/hc.png)